Sewatech/swutils/tc-utils/readme.md

     9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.prefix = sewatech.
     9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.group = everyone

 The PosixAsyncFileHandler supports the same options as the regular AsyncFileHandler, and adds the "group" option.
 This option is just ignored on non-posix file systems.

 ## AccessLogValve for Posix

 Configure the Valve in the server.xml file :

-    <Valve className="fr.sewatech.tcutils.valves.PosixAccessLogValve"
+    <Valve className="fr.sewatech.tcutils.log.PosixAccessLogValve"
            ...
            posixGroupName="logs" />